loosh/pacman-ctf-agents/README.md

 ** PLEASE CHECK ONE OF THE BELOW **

-[ ] I am working in a multi-person team and will complete the Team Agreement according to the spec:
+[X] I am working in a multi-person team and will complete the Team Agreement according to the spec:

 [ ] I am working solo and shall NOT complete the Team Agreement

-** PLACE GROUP MEMBERS' NAMES HERE **
+** Lucian Prinz, Ava Hoeger, Ariel Kanevsky, Nicolas Ortiz **